gradle/gradle/platforms/documentation/docs/src/docs/release/notes.md

 #### Setting custom POM values in Maven publications for plugins

-The following example demonstrates how to set custom POM values per-publication:
+The maven-publish plugin provides a way to set custom POM values for a Gradle plugin publication, as demonstrated in the following example:

 ```groovy
 gradlePlugin {